WellOiledMachine/Optical-Character-Recognition/README.md

 **Example**: `python tools/ImageProcessor.py -i test_images/SampleText.jpg -o output_folder` will process a single image and output it to the folder `output_folder`.

-### Creating a custom text extraction file
+### Creating a custom text extraction script
 An example file [example_text_extraction](example_text_extraction.py) has been provided to show how different methods in the TextExtractor class work.

-A basic text extraction file would look something like this:
+A basic text extraction script would look something like this:

 ```py
 import tesserocr